igooor-bb/GreedyKit/README.md

 #### GreedyImageView

-To add an image in UIKit that can be hidden, you have to use the `GreedyImageView` wrapper around your image:
+To add an image in UIKit that can be hidden, you can use the `GreedyImageView` wrapper around your image:

 ```swift
 // Create image view similar to the regular UIView.